harsh-soni-centric/oxidize-template-sandbox/documentation.md

 Example of How above table can be configured in oxidize front end application
 ![ScreenShot](/doc_snapshot/9.png)

-4. Code Generation  (To be edited based upon input from Jeff Kanel)
+4. Code Generation  (To be edited based upon input from Jeff )

 Tags
 suffix:_Dt